ZelphirKaltstahl/german-exercises/deutsch-uebungen.md

 ## Ratschläge

-* Es ist sinnvoll die Lösungen der Übungen mit einem Muttersprachler zu kontrollieren, der Bedeutungen von Sätzen und Wörtern erklären kann.
+* Es ist sinnvoll die eigenen Lösungen der Übungen mit Muttersprachlern zu kontrollieren, die Bedeutungen von Sätzen und Wörtern erklären können.

 	**English**: It makes sence to check the solutions to the exercises with a native speaker, who is able to explain meanings of phrases and words.